explorer436/programming-playground/haskell-playground/README.md

 TODO:
 Move all the tests into the test directory.
 That way, the source code will be free of tests and, we will be able to run all the tests using a single command.
+Revisit the descriptions in the test files and fix them if necessary.